AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/changelog/index.md

 ### Added

 * You can now use the latest image model by setting header `x-api-variant` to `v2`.
 It will be set to `v2` by default.
-* Styles are documented in the API references as well as the new [styles guide](../concepts/styles/index.md).
+* Styles are documented in the API references as well as the new styles guide

 ## October 26, 2023